-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook in the military should be very good.
-Although the number of active-duty personnel may decrease due to wars and regional conflicts, overall the size of the Armed Forces is expected to remain constant between now and 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook in the military should be very good through 2026.
 In addition, as personnel move up the ranks, retire, or leave the service, there will be an increased need to fill entry-level positions.

-The average base salary for an Army military police sergeant is $29,380.
-However, according to the Army, that salary is supplemented by $24,580 worth of benefits, including a housing and food allowance, special pay, health care, and tax advantages, making the net income for a military police sergeant around $53,960.
+The average base salary for an Army military police sergeant is $32,800.
+However, according to the Army, that salary is supplemented by over $21,000 worth of benefits, including a housing and food allowance, special pay, health care, and tax advantages, making the net income for a military police sergeant around $54,078.

 There are various internship opportunities available for students who participate in a Reserve Officer Training Corps (ROTC) program at their college or university, however, there are no internships available specifically for military police.
 Additionally, there are not any licensing requirements to meet prior to enlisting in the Armed Forces.